kjonet/Azure-Logging-and-SIEM-Setup/README.md

 ## Conclusion

-For this project, we were able to set up and deploy our own SEIM within Azure.
+For this project, we were able to set up our own SEIM for deployment within Azure.
 The Log Analytics workspace serves as a central hub for collecting and analyzing data as it integrates with Microsoft Defender for the Cloud to ensure comprehensive threat detection.
 Once a workspace is set up and a connection is established through Microsoft Defender for Cloud, the amount of threat hunting one can do is infinite.
 With the creation of a customized workbook, tailored to your VMs, we can get a visualized look of the geodata we ingested.
 Enabling us to query locations from around the world.
-We were able to showcase Microsoft Sentinel's versatility in consolidating security insights, streamlining threat detection, and offering a centralized solution for security operations.
-As we navigate the evolving landscape of cybersecurity, Microsoft Sentinel emerges as a pivotal tool that helps to elevate any organization's overall security posture.